 Check out these zero waste accredited facilities in Kamikatsu

 Rise & Win Brewing Co.
 BBQ & General Store: Craft beer, barbecue and accommodation.

 Café Polestar: Café and, after hours, co-working space.

-Inow Kamikatsu: A 14-day homestay experience to learn zero-waste and organic farming practices.
+Inow Kamikatsu: A 14-day homestay experience to learn zero waste and organic farming practices.

-Photographs by Ryoko Ogawa
+Photos by Ryoko Ogawa